Are you looking to spend less on your next visit to Kuala Lumpur?

 - Bring loose change.
 Paying the exact fare amount will save you a lot, as drivers might claim that they don’t have change.

-Exploring KL for Free
+Exploring Kuala Lumpur for Free

-Being a cheapskate traveler that I am, I was able to explore the rich Malay, Indian, and Chinese heritage in KL for free.
+Being the cheapskate traveler that I am, I was able to explore the rich Malay, Indian, and Chinese heritage in KL for free.
 Tourists can join the free walking tours offered by the local city government.
 Each 2.5-hour tour is led by an English-speaking guide.

 Held every Tuesday, Thursday, and Sunday at 4:30 p.m., the guided walk takes visitors to the many traditional Malay wooden houses in Kampung Bharu, KL’s oldest residential district.